-(&lt;sup>30) S.S.I.
+^{(&}lt;sup>30) S.S.I.
 2004/115.

-- (b) geriatric medicine; - (c) rehabilitation medicine; - (d) respiratory medicine; and - (e) psychiatry of learning disability. - 4.
-Palliative care services provided in a hospital. - 5.
-Inpatient hospital services provided by general medical practitioners. - 6.
-Services provided in a hospital in relation to an addiction or dependence on any substance. - 7.
-Mental health services provided in a hospital, except secure forensic mental health services. - 8.
-District nursing services. - 9.
-Services provided outwith a hospital in relation to an addiction or dependence on any substance. - 10.
-Services provided by allied health professionals in an outpatient department, clinic, or outwith a hospital. - 11.
-The public dental service. - 12.
-Primary medical services provided under a general medical services contract, and arrangements for the provision of services made under section 17C of the National Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978().
+3. Inpati ent hospital services relating to the following branches of medicine- (a) general medicine; (b) geriatric medicine; (c) rehabilitation medicine; (d) respiratory medicine; and (e) psychiatry of learning disability.
+4. Pallia tive care services provided in a hospital.
+5. Inpati ent hospital services provided by general medical practitioners.
+6. ces provided in a hospital in relation to an addiction or dependence on any ance.
+7. Mental health services provided in a hospital, except secure forensic mental health services.
+8. Distri ct nursing services.
+9. ces provided outwith a hospital in relation to an addiction or dependence by substance.
+10. ces provided by allied health professionals in an outpatient department, or outwith a hospital.
+11. The p public dental service.
+12. and a ary medical services provided under a general medical services contract, arrangements for the provision of services made under section 17C of the nal Health Service (Scotland) Act 1978, or an arrangement made in pursuance of section 2C(2) of the National Health Service (Scotland) Act 1978(31).